-We hope everyone gets a chance to read this note regarding how we are conducting the rides, or actually the whole weekend, in San Luis Obispo this coming June.
+We hope everyone gets a chance to read this note regarding how we are conducting the rides, or actually the whole weekend, in Idyllwild this coming May.
 Some of you may have a preconceived notion of how rides and events are to be conducted.
 I would hate to have you show up and be disappointed.

 ABOUT THIS POLICY